brysonsicotte/Springboard-Data-Science-Boot-Camp/Mini-Projects/README.md

 # Mini Projects

-A collection of assignments that delve into a particular machine learning algorithm
+A collection of assignments that delve into a particular machine learning algorithm.